-- · Prescribed by an authorized provider,
+- Prescribed by an authorized provider,

-- Included on Medica's drug list (unless identified as not covered), and
+- Included on Medica's prescription drug list (unless identified as not covered), and

 - Received from a pharmacy.

 Please note that the Prescription Drugs section describes your copayment or coinsurance for prescription drugs themselves.
-An additional copayment or coinsurance applies for the provider's services if you require that a provider administer self-administered drugs, as described in other applicable sections of this Policy including, but not limited to, Professional Services and Hospital Services.
+An additional copayment or coinsurance applies for the provider's services if you require that a provider administer self-administered prescription drugs, as described in other applicable sections of this Policy including, but not limited to, Professional Services and Hospital Services.

-For these purposes, "self-administered drugs" are drugs that do not meet the definition of "professionally administered drugs."
+For these purposes, "self-administered prescription drugs" are prescription drugs that do not meet the definition of "professionally administered prescription drugs."